|Nutrition Facts (per serving)|

 Heat the oven to 350 F.

-Lightly butter a 2-quart baking dish or spray the dish with nonstick cooking spray.
+Lightly butter a 2-quart baking dish with 1 tablespoon of the melted butter or spray the dish with cooking spray.

 Cook the macaroni in boiling salted water following the package directions.
 Drain in a colander and rinse with hot water.
 Set aside while you prepare the sauce.

-Meanwhile, in a large saucepan, combine the milk and flour; whisk to blend thoroughly.
+In a large saucepan over medium heat, combine the milk and flour, and whisk to blend thoroughly.
 Stir in the salt, onion powder, and pepper.
-Cook, stirring, over medium heat until thickened and bubbly.
-Stir in the chopped ham, green onions if using, and 2 cups of the shredded cheese.
+Cook, stirring, until thickened and bubbly.
+Stir in the chopped ham, green onions, if using, and 2 cups of the shredded cheese.
 Cook until the cheese has melted; remove from the heat.

 Add the drained macaroni to the sauce; stir until well blended.

-In a small bowl, combine the breadcrumbs with the 2 tablespoons of melted butter; stir until all of the breadcrumbs are thoroughly moistened.
+In a small bowl, combine the breadcrumbs with the remaining 2 tablespoons of melted butter.
+Stir until all of the breadcrumbs are thoroughly moistened.

 Spoon the macaroni mixture into the prepared baking dish.
 Sprinkle with the remaining 1 cup of shredded cheese and then sprinkle the buttered breadcrumbs over the cheese layer.

-Bake for 25 to 30 minutes or the topping is browned and the casserole is hot and bubbling around the edges.
+Bake for 25 to 30 minutes or until the topping is browned and the casserole is hot and bubbling around the edges.

-- When you have day-old bread, make breadcrumbs!
+- When you have day-old bread, make breadcrumbs.
 Tear the bread up and pulse in the food processor to make crumbs.
 Freeze the crumbs in a food storage bag and use them when needed.
-They make an excellent topping for all kinds of casseroles.
-Or use the breadcrumbs as a filler for meatloaf or meatballs.
+They make excellent toppings for all kinds of casseroles or for fillers for meatloaf or meatballs.

-- Add sliced sautéed mushrooms to the macaroni and sauce mixture.
+- Add sliced sautéed mushrooms to the macaroni and sauce mixture, along with a little dried or fresh thyme.